LS-kcl/tsi-minesweeper/readme.md

         - Case 2: User selects "C", check if mine using checkSquare(), board reveals or user loses
         - Case 3: User selects "F", flag is toggled on chosen square

+#### Cascade rules:
+This is implemented using a recursive function:
+- Reveal first square
+- Check all squares around it for "0"s (i.e. no surrounding mines)
+- If there's a zero around, reveal all squares around the zero that are not mines, if the revealed square is also a zero, recursively call on that zero square
+    - recursive call of
+- Base case is when it's called on a non "0", it reveals the square and returns

 #### Classes
 Game:
 - Attributes: